 There are quite a few ads out there offering to sell you a service to sign up for an EIN, but as you’ll see below, this is a simple process that anyone can do alone.
 The IRS doesn’t charge to get one, so don’t allow others to profit off providing this service.

 (You can also apply by phone, fax, or mail, but online is the easiest and most efficient way to apply.)
+An EIN is different from a business license.
+Business licenses means you can operate a business and an EIN is for the IRS to track of your business.

 Many freelancers prefer to use an EIN instead of their social security number when filling out freelance paperwork, pay, and tax forms.
 This makes sense, as social security numbers should be given out sparingly, and many professionals feel that using an EIN is more secure.
 Although EINs can be stolen or business identity theft, the risk is a lot lower.

 The EIN is tied solely to your business finances, and not to any part of your personal life (such as your credit history, medical records, insurance policies or retirement accounts.)
 Again, you'll want to get an EIN because if it ends up in the wrong hands, it’s considered far less of an issue.
+It is much harder to open a business account without an EIN.

 You would put the EIN on your freelance paperwork, such as the W9.
 (There is currently a space to put either your SSN or your EIN.)
 As a result, when you get your 1099-MISC or 1099-K at the beginning of each tax year, you’ll have this EIN number listed instead of your SSN.
 You would still file taxes the same.
 Nothing will change in that manner.